rocky-linux/documentation/docs/guides/containers/rancher_and_kubernetes.md

 Installing Rancher is quite trivial, if you have Docker installed on your server.

-Docker installation found in the gemstone [docker installation](./gemstones/docker/).
+You can find the Docker installation [here in gemstones](https://docs.rockylinux.org/gemstones/docker/).

 To run on a Rocky 9, Rancher will also require loading modules/ /run//run/